 Months before a Falcon 9 launch, both rocket stages are transported to SpaceX's development facility in McGregor, Texas for testing, and then trucked individually to SpaceX's hangar at Space Launch Complex 40 at the Cape Canaveral Air Force Station in Cape Canaveral, Florida.
-SpaceX's payload fairing is shipped separately to the launch site.
-Around 30 days before launch, the spacecraft arrives at SpaceX's SLC-40 hangar annex.
-In the days that follow, the spacecraft is processed and encapsulated within the fairing, and the rocket stages are integrated.
+SpaceX's payload fairing and the satellite payload are shipped separately to the launch site.
+In the days leading up to launch, the spacecraft is processed and encapsulated within the fairing, and the rocket stages are integrated.